Certification Standards for Speech-Language Pathology Frequently Asked Questions: Speech-Language Pathology Clinical Fellowship (CF)

 There must be no fewer than 18 hours of on-site observation of the clinical fellow providing clinical services throughout the CF experience.
 Additionally, at least 18 other monitoring activities must occur during the experience.
 The mentoring SLP will use these observations to assess performance and evaluate progress toward achieving the skills necessary for independent practice.

 How will the mentor and clinical fellow use the SLPCF Report and Rating form?

-During each third of the CF experience, the fellow and mentor will have a formal meeting where they will discuss the fellow's performance on the skills listed in the Clinical Fellowship Skills Inventory form.
-These ratings will be transferred to the SLPCF Report and Rating form [PDF] and both the fellow and mentor will sign the form.
-This meeting will also be an opportunity for a discussion of areas of concerns or to highlight accomplishments of the clinical fellow.
+The fellow and mentor must participate in regularly scheduled formal evaluations where they will discuss the fellow's progress on the skills listed in the Clinical Fellowship Skills Inventory form [PDF] and areas of accomplishment or concern.
+These ratings will be transferred to the SLPCF Report and Rating form and both the fellow and mentor will sign the form.

 Can I wait until I complete my CF experience to apply for ASHA certification?

 Yes, however applications for ASHA certification are also accepted prior to starting your CF and during your CF. Whenever you decide to apply for certification, keep in mind that the CF must be completed within 4 years of application and that once the CF has been completed graduates must apply for the CCC-SLP within 5 years.

 Can CF mentors/supervisors accept payment for the supervision they provide?